Neoshrimp/ChronoArk-gameplay-plugins/README.md

 ## Plugin List

 * ### More cursed battles :feelsgood:
   Adds more cursed battles to every stage.
 Amount of gold rewarded by killing cursed enemies is reduced.
 Receive 2 identified lifting scrolls at the start.
+Cursed battles in Sanctuary work properly now and optionally offer better rewards.
 All these values are configurable in generated .cfg file.
 Works independent of the game difficulty.
-  Sanctuary area is unchanged (for now).
 * ### Lift Curse card placement :scroll:
   Lift Curse cards received during cursed battles are placed at the bottom of the hand instead of top.
 Makes Azar's passive and some Helia's cards a bit better on early turns.
 * ### Better Pain Equals Happiness! :carrot:
   Extends Transit Pain buff duration by one turn and adds additional healing when receiving pain damage from allies.
 * ### Alternative Shadow Curtain :dagger:
   Shadow Curtain can only be used Once but can be set as a fixed skill.
 No longer busted when used with mirror images but better compared to 1.56 shadow curtain.
+* ### Elemental trio debuff persistence removal :fire:
+  Sanctuary elemental trio debuffs no longer remain after battle.